UTokyo-ICEPP/qc-workbook/source/en/grover.md

 (grover_circuit)=
 ### Structure of Quantum Circuit

 The structure of the circuit used to implement Grover's algorithm is shown below.
-Starting with the $n$-qubit initial state $\ket{0}$, an equal superposition state is created first by applying Hadamard gates to every qubits.
+Starting with the $n$-qubit initial state $\ket{0}$, a uniform superposition state is created first by applying Hadamard gates to every qubits.
 Then, the operator denoted as $G$ is applied repeatedly.

 ```{image} figs/grover.png
 :alt: grover